Yearly Milestones

 -

-Meltdowns from not being understood
+Meltdowns when not understood

 -

-Increased frustration
+Increased frustration during communication

 -